Characterizing Commodity Serverless Computing Platforms: Evaluation of the actual runtime performance

+As shown in Figure~\ref{fig:language}, we find that programming languages are not well supported across all platforms.
+Thus, we mainly compare the cold start time of the three most well-supported languages\cite{toplanguagenew}, i.e., Python, Node.js, and Java.
 Figure~\ref{fig:lan-python}, Figure~\ref{fig:lan-nodejs}, and Figure~\ref{fig:lan-java} show the distribution of the cold start time for three different languages, respectively.
-The most obvious trend is that statically typed languages (e.g., Java) have over 3 times higher cold start time than dynamically typed language (e.g., Python and Node.js), especially for the cases with small memory.
-AWS Lambda is overall the fastest with allocated memory less than 1024 MB, with a median cold start latency of only 228.37 ms for Python, 139.96 ms for Node.js, and 374.79 ms for Java at 512 MB memory.
-Executing a Java function needs to launch and initiate a ``cumbersome'' JVM, and will incur much more overhead and result in much more cold start time.
-Launching a Java function on AWS Lambda has the least cold start time than other platforms, and can even speed up by a factor of about 7 compared to Google Functions when allocating 128 MB memory.
-Interestingly, we also find that the Google Functions can perform better than other platforms to run Java functions with allocated memory more than 1024 MB, and the cold start time can even be less than functions developed by other languages.
+The most obvious trend is that statically typed languages (e.g., Java) have over 3 times higher cold start latency than dynamically typed language (e.g., Python and Node.js), especially for the cases with small memory.
+AWS Lambda is overall the fastest with allocated memory less than 1,024 MB.
+In 512 MB memory, AWS Lambda has a median cold start latency of only 228.37 ms for Python, 139.96 ms for Node.js, and 374.79 ms for Java.
+Executing a Java function needs to launch and initiate a ``cumbersome'' JVM, resulting in much more overhead and cold start time.
+By contrast, launching a Java function on AWS Lambda has the least cold start time than other platforms.
+When allocating 128 MB memory, AWS Lambda even speeds up by a factor of about 7 compared to Google Cloud Functions.
+Interestingly, we also find that the Google Cloud Functions can perform better than other platforms to run Java functions with allocated memory of more than 1,024 MB, and its cold start time can even be less than functions developed by other languages.

-\textbf{Implication}: Without regard to the preference, developers should choose those ``light-weight'' languages (e.g., Python, Node.js) to implement their functions with lower cold start time, especially for those time-sensitive tasks.
-When developing functions with huge memory (e.g., more than 1024 MB), developers can be free to choose any languages with low cold start latency.
-For cloud vendors, they should further optimize the initialization of cumbersome runtime of languages like Java.
-For example, cloud vendors can apply new technologies like Unikernel to reduce the overhead of initialization~\cite{JonasCoRR2019}.
+\textbf{Discussion and implications.} Regardless of preference, developers can choose ``light-weight'' languages (e.g., Python, Node.js) to develop their functions with lower cold start time, especially for time-sensitive tasks.
+When developing functions with ``big'' memory (e.g., more than 1,024 MB), developers are free to choose any language with low cold start latency.
+For cloud vendors, they can further optimize the initialization of the cumbersome runtime like Java.
+For example, cloud vendors can apply new technologies like Unikernel to reduce the overhead of initialization\cite{JonasCoRR2019}.